 During the first years following the war, Sida's support to Bosnia-Herzegovina was focused on humanitarian aid, housing and employment.
 Long-term development cooperation began in the early 2000s.
 Sweden's total support for the period 1994-2014 was 4.3 billion SEK.

 The current cooperation is governed by a results strategy which will be in effect until 2020.
 It is focused on supporting the country's adjustment to the EU, which requires a number of reforms in several areas.
-The work will contribute to increased respect for human rights, strengthened democratic institutions and an environmentally sustainable development.
+The work will contribute to economic growth, increased respect for human rights, strengthened democratic institutions and an environmentally sustainable development.
 Sida cooperates with donors from other countries, development banks and the United Nations Development Programme (UNDP).
 Sweden's annual contribution to the reform process amounts to approximately 150 million SEK.

 Public administration and democratic development

-Reform processes cannot be run by the state alone, therefore it is important that civil society is able to influence laws and the democratic development of society.
+Reform processes cannot be run by the state alone, it is important that civil society is able to influence laws and the democratic development of society.
 Sida supports a range of organisations working for human rights such as freedom of expression, LGBT rights and gender equality.

 The judicial sector is also in need of reforms in order to achieve a more efficient litigation.
 Sida supports the judiciary in its work to handle the backlog of civil cases and to have a greater gender perspective among prosecutors and judges.
 This could ultimately lead to a decrease in violence against women when courts impose penalties.

+Together with the World Bank Sida has a project which will improve employment services in the country.
 Sida also has extensive cooperation with local development organizations in regions where unemployment is high.
 These activities promote business development, access to European markets and women's economic participation.

 Environment and climate